christianberg/christianberg.github.io/resources/md/blog/2010/05/11/deploying-to-app-engine.md

----
-layout: post
-title: Deploying to App Engine
+# Deploying to App Engine
-category: compojureongae
----

 In my [last post][0], I set up a basic Hello World Compojure app, running on a local Jetty instance.
 Now I want to deploy this to Google